HME202 - Medicine 2B

 Public Health Medicine: 90 minute examination (40% of theme marks).

-Knowledge of Health and Illness: Brain and Behaviour Topic, 2 hour multiple choice exam (80% of theme marks), Progress test (3 hour examination formative assessment).
+Knowledge of Health and Illness: Brain and Behaviour topic (2 hour examination, 80% of theme marks), Progress test (3 hour examination-formative assessment).

 Students will be provided with a booklist detailing prescribed and recommended textbooks.
 Students will also be directed to supplemental electronic resources within the Deakin University Library.
 Self-directed learning through investigations of the literature is an important learning strategy for all themes of the Deakin medical course.

 Unit Fee Information

 |Student Contribution Rate*||Student Contribution Rate**||Fee rate - Domestic Students||Fee rate - International students|

 * Rate for all CSP students, except for those who commenced Education and Nursing units pre 2010

 ** Rate for CSP students who commenced Education and Nursing units pre 2010